InsightSoftwareConsortium/ITKTubeTK/Readme.md

 * tables
 * matplotlib

-Installing most required packages can be done with the following command line:

-    $ pip install requirements.txt

-Second, you will need to add the modules of python-wrapped ITK and ITKTubeTK to your python environment.
+Second, you will need to add the modules of python-wrapped ITK to your python environment.
 This is accomplished by copying the files that specify the paths to their python modules into your python site-packages directory.